isyedhannantest/testrepo/README.md

 # testrepo
-JUt to learn how open source works
+Just to learn how open source works